Kristy Townsend, PhD, receives prestigious research award from W.M. Keck Foundation to study brain and adipose tissue connections

 The W.M.
 Keck Foundation awarded $1.2 million to a multi-center team, led by researchers at The Ohio State University College of Medicine and The Ohio State University Wexner Medical Center, to explore the neural feedback loop between the brain and adipose (fat) tissue.

-The team, led by Kristy Townsend, PhD, associate professor of Neurological Surgery and a researcher with the Davis Heart and Lung Research Institute; Diabetes and Metabolism Research Center; Comprehensive Cancer Center and Neuroscience Research Institute, will employ advanced techniques to evaluate how and which lipids (fatty compounds that help maintain certain cellular functions) are communicated to the brain by nerves in adipose tissue in mouse models.
+The team, led by Kristy Townsend, PhD, associate professor of Neurological Surgery at the Ohio State College of Medicine and a researcher with the Dorothy M. Davis Heart and Lung Research Institute, Diabetes and Metabolism Research Center, Comprehensive Cancer Center and Neuroscience Research Institute, leads in the investigative process of using mouse models to evaluate how and which lipids (fatty compounds that help maintain certain cellular functions) are communicated to the brain by nerves in adipose tissue.

-“Communication via the sensory nerves is a significantly understudied aspect of the basic biology of adipose tissue function," Dr. Townsend says.
-"Including how these nerves respond to local lipids and whether they serve as a neuronal ‘fuel sensor’ for the brain."
+“Communication to the brain via the sensory nerves is a significantly understudied aspect of the basic biology of adipose tissue function,” Dr. Townsend says.
+“We lack an understanding of how these nerves respond to local signals, including lipids, and whether they serve as a neuronal ‘fuel sensor’ for the brain.”

-“This potential feedback loop may be harnessed in the future to drive beneficial sensory nerve signals from adipose tissue to the brain in order to promote metabolic health and decrease risk factors for associated illnesses such as diabetes, cardiovascular disease, and numerous cancers,” Dr. Townsend says.
+“This potential feedback loop may be harnessed in the future to drive beneficial sensory nerve signals from adipose tissue to the brain to promote metabolic health and decrease risk factors for associated illnesses such as diabetes, cardiovascular disease and numerous cancers,” Dr. Townsend says.

 This adipose sensory nerve function research, co-authored by Dr. Townsend and Gargi Mishra, PhD candidate in the Molecular, Cellular and Development Biology Graduate Program at Ohio State, was just published in a high-impact review in Nature Metabolism.